-The Group incurs its cost of purchases in Euro while it receives its revenue in Hong Kong dollars.
-Accordingly, the Group is exposed to the currency risk and fluctuations in foreign currency exchange rates, in particular, Euro, can increase or decrease the Group's profit margin and affect the results of its operations.
+The Group is exposed to the currency risk and fluctuations in foreign currency exchange rates, in particular, Euro, can increase or decrease the Group's profit margin and affect the results of its operations.
 In addition, fluctuations in exchange rates between HK\$ and other currencies, primarily Euro, US\$ and RMB, affect the translation of the Group's non-HK\$ denominated assets and liabilities into HK\$ when the Group prepares its financial statements and result in foreign exchange gains or losses which will affect its financial condition and results of operations.

-For the years ended 31 March 2020 and 2019, the Group recorded net exchange gains of approximately HK\$0.4 million and HK\$2.8 million respectively.
+For the years ended 31 March 2021 and 2020, the Group recorded net exchange losses of approximately HK\$0.4 million and net exchange gains HK\$0.4 million respectively.
 During both years, the Group had not used any financial instruments for hedging purposes.
 The Group currently does not have any foreign currency hedging policy.
 However, the Group's management closely monitors its exposure to foreign currency risk and will consider hedging significant foreign currency exposure should the need arise.